kamiarkordari/Kidnapped-Vehicle/README.md

 ```

 #### Particle Filter Implementation
-Here is a brief overview of what happens when the code runs:

-- `main.cpp` All the main code loops in h.onMessage(). `pf` is an instance of the `ParticleFilter` class defined in `main.cpp`. `pf` holds the particle values for the filter and it calls the methods for initialization, prediction, weight update, and resampling.
+The main code is in `main.cpp` where it loops in h.onMessage(). `pf` is an instance of the `ParticleFilter` class defined in `main.cpp`. `pf` holds the particle values for the filter and it calls the methods for initialization, prediction, weight update, and resampling.
 - The `ParticleFilter` class is defined in `particle_filter.cpp` and `particle_filter.h` and includes the following methods:

 ```C++